EMC China Lab

 Current CE certification Framework in the EU

-The European Union (EU) regulates household appliances through the CE certification framework.
+The European Union (EU) regULates household appliances through the CE certification framework.
 CE certification consists of five key directives: the low voltage directive (LVD), the Electromagnetic Compatibility Directive (EMCD), the Energy-related Products Directive (ErP), the Restriction of Hazardous Substances Directive (RoHS), and the Waste Electrical and Electronic Equipment Directive (WEEE).

 The EU continuously expands and updates CE certification models, directive requirements, and corresponding harmonized standards to ensure effective regulation of household appliances.
 For example, from July to October 2021, the EU implemented updates to harmonized standards for household appliances such as liquid heaters and drum washing machines, strengthening technical requirements for continuous regulatory oversight.